 Effective July 1, 2011, children with insurance policies that cover vaccination, including those with high deductibles or co-pays, will NOT be eligible for free vaccinations at the Washington County Health Department.
-We DO provide vaccines free of charge to those with Medicaid, NO insurance, and those whose insurance policies do not cover vaccinations.
-However, vaccines are available for purchase for those with Private Pay Insurance but it is up to the individual to file the claim with their insurance company.
+We DO provide vaccines for a minimal administation fee to those with Medicaid, NO insurance, and those whose insurance policies do not cover vaccinations.
+However, vaccines are available for purchase for those with Private Pay Insurance.
+We do not file insurance claims.
 These children will be vaccinated by appointment only.
-Prices of vaccinations for those individuals are as follows: (Prices are effective January 1, 2012 and are subject to change).
+Please call (812) 883-5603 Ext.
+2002 for current prices and appointment.

 Gardasil is now recommended for BOYS and girls ages 9 thru 18 years of age.

 CDC recommends getting a flu shot every year.
-The flu season of 2011-2012 the Washington County Health Department has influenza vaccines free of charge to anyone while supplies last.
+The Washington County Health Department offers influenza vaccines to anyone for a minimal fee.
 Please get vaccinated.
 Stop the flu!
 Call the Health Department for availability of vaccine and cost.
-812-883-2349 or 812-883-5603.
+812-883-5603.

 Tuberculosis is a bacterial infection that can be in any part of your body and is contagious to others.
 Health care providers, state, and local health departments in Indiana work closely together to control TB by ensuring that all people with TB infection or TB disease obtain evaluation and any treatment they need.
 Washington County Health Department TB services include: